Nikola-Ver/Remote-computer-shutdown/installation/README.md

 ## Before installation

-- If you don't have <a href="https://nodejs.org/ru/download/">Node js</a> on your computer, then you need to download and install it
+- If you don't have <a href="https://nodejs.org/ru/download/">Node js</a> on your computer, then you need to <a href="https://nodejs.org/ru/download/">download</a> and install it

 ## Easy installation of the program

 - The program is installed on the computer using the installer.
 Run "Setup" ("Setup.exe"), then select the installation options convenient for you.
-After installation, you can run the program as described in the main <a href="..\">description</a>
+After installation, you can run the program as described in the main <a href="https://github.com/Nikola-Ver/Remote-computer-shutdown">description</a>

 ## Installing the program with autorun